-Commitments and Other Contingent Assets
+Commitments and Contingent Assets

-The Bank has recognized allowance for impairment losses on commitments and other contingent assets amounting to ₱14,257 as at December 31, 2022 and 2021 (see Note 13).
-These pertain to various commitments and contingent assets which are not reflected in the accompanying financial statements.
+The Bank has recognized allowance for impairment losses on commitments and contingent assets amounting to ₱14,257 as at December 31, 2023 and 2022 (see Note 13).
+These pertain to commitments and contingent assets which are not reflected in the accompanying financial statements.

-Determining between Investment Properties and Owner-occupied Properties.
+Determining Classification between Investment Properties and Owner-occupied Properties.
 The Bank determines whether a property qualifies as investment property.
 In making its judgment, the Bank considers whether the property generates cash flows largely independent of the other assets held by an entity.
 Owner-occupied properties generate cash flows that are attributable not only to property but also to the other assets used in the ordinary course of business.